-Root is a tech-enabled insurance company revolutionizing personal insurance with a pricing model based upon fairness and a modern customer experience.
-We operate primarily a direct-to-consumer model in which we currently acquire the majority of our customers through mobile applications.
-We are also focused on expanding our embedded insurance platform, where we acquire customers through strategic partnerships.
+Root is a tech-enabled technology insurance company revolutionizing personal insurance with a pricing model based upon fairness and a modern customer experience.
+We operate primarily a direct-to-consumer model in which currently we currently acquire the majority of our customers through mobile applications. apps.
+We are also focused on expanding our embedded insurance platform, partnership channel, where we acquire customers using various means, including through strategic partnerships. embedded integrations.

-We believe the Root advantage is derived from our unique ability to efficiently and effectively bind auto insurance policies quickly, through direct and embedded channels, aided by segmenting individual risk based on complex behavioral data and proprietary telematics.
+We believe the Root advantage is derived from our unique ability to efficiently and effectively bind auto insurance policies quickly, through direct and embedded partnership channels, aided by segmenting individual risk based on complex behavioral data and proprietary telematics. telematics models.
 Our customer experience is built for ease of use and a product offering made possible with our full-stack insurance structure.
 These are all uniquely integrated into a single cloud-based technology platform that captures the entire insurance value chain-from customer acquisition to underwriting to claims and administration to ongoing customer engagement.